elementor/elementor-developers-docs/src/editor/page-settings-panel.md

 $page_thumbnail = get_the_post_thumbnail();
 ```

 The data in the style tab is saved in the `post meta` of the page.
-This `post meta` contains all the settings related to the document settings (excluding some settings that require different treatment).
+This `post meta` contains most of the settings related to document settings (excluding some settings that require different treatment).

 ```php
 // Retrieve the page settings manager